awsdocs/aws-java-developer-guide-v2/doc_source/java-dg-region-selection.rst

 To explicitly set a region, we recommend that you use the constants defined in the :aws-java-class:`Region <regions/Region>` class.
 This is an enumeration of all publicly available regions.
-To create a client with a region from the enum, use the following code.
+To create a client with a region from the class, use the following code.

 .. code-block:: java